 Overview

 BOEM is evaluating whether to advance a competitive lease sale for minerals (other than oil, gas or sulfur) on the Alaska Outer Continental Shelf.
 Alaska is a strategic asset for both American industry and national readiness, and the goal is straightforward: strengthen U.S. energy security and supply chains, shorten delivery lines and keep jobs and investment here at home.
 If BOEM proceeds, it would mark the first minerals lease sale on the Alaska OCS.
-(More information: Critical Minerals on the Alaska OCS)
+(More information: Critical Minerals on the Alaska OCS).

 How the process works: Federal law sets out a step-by-step path before any lease sale occurs.

-Request for Information and Interest (RFI).
-We are currently at this stage.
+Request for Information and Interest (RFI)

 Published in the Federal Register.